ctfer-io/chall-manager/webdocs/design/expiration/index.md

 ## What's next ?

-Listening to the community, we decided to improve further with a [Software Development Kit](/docs/chall-manager/design/software-development-kit).
+Listening to the community first feedbacks, we tried to lower the bar to hop in with Chall-Manager.
+We then created a [Software Development Kit](/docs/chall-manager/design/software-development-kit).